3TH3R3AL/usaco/notes.md

 - Have to compile like `g++ -g input.cpp -o output` in order to use gdb
 - step with `step` or shortened, `s`
 - step over function with `next` or `n`

+## C++ Notes:
+- You can do something similiar to pythons `for item in list` via `for (std:string& str : strList)` where std:string is the type, & means to use a reference, str is the temporary variable, and strList is the iterable.
+- std:vector from <vector> are like pseudo-dynamic arrays that are handled automatically.
+- need to use long long, because long is weird.
+- `push_back` to append to end of vector